-which is the vector extension of (\ref{E:causalityA}) and (\ref{E:qomega}).
+Clearly, (\ref{E:vecArrival}) is the vector extension of (\ref{E:causalityA}) and (\ref{E:qomega}).
 By definition, $\bs{q} \in \mb{U} \ua b$.
-As $b$ is entirely fixed by the flow's past arrivals and departures, $\bs{q}$ can be viewed as a bijective function of $\bs{a}$ mapping $\mb{U}$ to $\mb{U} \ua b$.
-Comparing to $\bs{a}$, it is as if the $b$ tasks left unserved in the buffer were miscounted by $\bs{q}$ as new arrivals, and we call $\bs{q}$ the {\it \textbf{queued arrival vector}}.
+As $b$ is entirely fixed by the flow's past, $\bs{q}$ can be viewed as a bijective function of $\bs{a}$ mapping $\mb{U}$ to $\mb{U} \ua b$.
+Compared to $\bs{a}$, it is as if the $b$ tasks left unserved in the buffer are miscounted by $\bs{q}$ as new arrivals.
+So we call $\bs{q}$ the {\it \textbf{queued arrival vector}}.

 A scheduler, through its scheduling decisions, maps each $\bs{q}$ to some $\bs{d}$.
-A natural way of service specification is then in terms of a map from each $\bs{q}$ to a worst-case acceptable $\bs{d}$.
+A natural way to specify a service is then in terms of a map from each $\bs{q}$ to a worst-case acceptable $\bs{d}$.

 \begin{definition} {\it For a flow with $b$ tasks left unserved in its buffer, $\bs\psi: \mb{U} \ua b \rightarrow \mb{U}$ is a \textbf{worst-case service} if

 The flow is said to be guaranteed worst-case service $\bs\psi$ if